International Science Olympiads

 The International Science Olympiads are the Olympic Games for science students.

-Each year Australia sends teams to compete in the Asian Physics Olympiad, International Biology Olympiad, International Chemistry Olympiad, International Earth Science Olympiad and the International Physics Olympiad.
+Each year Australia sends teams to compete in the International Science Olympiads in Physics, Biology, Earth Science, and Chemistry.

 In addition to being academically challenging, the experience gives students the opportunity to make new friends from around the world and experience different cultures.